 The Wences family helped deliver the meals.

-"It felt amazing, heartfelt," said Wences.
+"It felt amazing, heartfelt," said one of the Wences.